Engagement

 Last legal review by Simpson Grierson – Not applicable

-Community-led development is a way of working with communities – you acknowledge and build on local strengths, foster collaborative leadership, and create a shared vision for the future state, while empowering community lead development processes.
+Community-led development is a way of working with communities – acknowledging and building on local strengths, fostering collaborative leadership, and creating a shared vision for the future state, while empowering community lead development processes.

 Community-led development examples